Jim's thoughts on the tour - April 28 - May 13, 2002

 China was fantastic -- This whole musical tour was like our own "Hard Day's Night"!
 The schedule was hectic but exhilarating.
 Our shows were varied, from large outdoor concert events with thousands of people, as well as beautiful large concert halls such as the Beijing's Forbidden City Concert Hall and Nanjing's Cultural Arts Center, to You Fu Castle, a large rousing dance nightclub in Xiamen, on the southeast coast of China.

 The Chinese people we met were no different than the folks back in the USA.
 They appreciated us, the music, the cultural exchange and the genuine effort on our part to make them feel at home with Mary and me and the band on stage as well as off stage.
-They also made a genuine effort to make us feel very much at home with them too, on stage and off.
+They also made a genuine effort to make us feel very much at home with them too.
 This musical tour was truly a ground-breaking event for all involved.
-This type of thing had never been done before.

 Our tour adventure was some 23,500 miles from start to finish.
 Starting our trip in NY, we flew United from LaGuardia to Chicago, connecting for a 13.5-hour direct flight to Beijing.
-There were 8 of us: our five band members: Mary Lamont, myself (Jim Marchese lead guitar), Cosmo LoCricchio (bass), Frank Patterson (drums) and Tom Murphy (rhythm guitar/harmonica), along with Mary's father Cam Lamont, our son Eric Marchese, and our good friend Leslye Abbey, who came to film and photograph the whole adventure.
+There were 8 of us: our five band members: Mary Lamont, myself (Jim Marchese lead guitar), Cosmo LoCricchio (bass), Frank Patterson (drums) and Tom Murphy (rhythm guitar/harmonica), along with Mary's father , our son and our good friend Leslye Abbey, who came to film and photograph the whole adventure.

 The Chinese crowds were excited and loved how we performed.
 There were sound checks (in Chinese of course) and almost always a surprise around every corner.
 But we made it all work.
 Interviews with TV stations, 30-foot banners with Mary's name in English and Chinese, brochures and posters of the band.
 Exotic side trips to places like China's largest waterfall in Guizhou's Huangguoshu National Park Some of our band members took a mile-long "glide ride", a few of us hanging from a rope hundreds of feet over a ravine.
 Also The Forbidden City (Beijing and Shenyang) and of course, the Great Wall of China.